“A movie made by talented humans who use ideas seemingly given to them by malfunctioning machines.”

 by Ken Bakely

 Maybe it makes sense describing it like this.
-Stella Meghie’s Everything, Everything is, like every movie, told in a roughly three-act structure.
+Stella Meghie’s Everything, Everything is told in a roughly three-act structure.
 The first act is intriguing.
 The second is charming.
 The third should be committed to an institution.
 It is centered around a truly awful plot twist, compounded with so many inane character actions, that it feels like it was written by someone who had not been shown the rest of the story, and told to make it up as they went along.
 In its 30 minutes, it threatens to derail the previous hour’s momentum with such alarming speed that you feel the need to get out of the way in case it barrels through the screen and hurtles toward your chair.

 It isn’t always like that.
 It starts nice.
 We meet Maddy (Amandla Stenberg), an eighteen-year-old girl in suburban Los Angeles.
 She lives in a big house with giant windows, which looks like it came from one of those documentaries Corning makes about the world of tomorrow.
 Her mother (Anika Noni Rose) is a doctor.
 She’s hired a nurse (Ana de la Reguera) at home, that looks after Maddy when Mom is at work.
 There’s a good reason for this – the girl was born with a rare condition which renders her immune system useless.
 She’s never been outside, because even the most cautious exposure to the elements could prove fatal.
 As a result, only a select few people are allowed to be around her, and only after they’ve been as carefully disinfected as everything else in the house.